 - Don't spend too long at the stores while you're shopping as you are more likely to buy something you don't need

 - Shop online and get the cheapest prices you can.
 Be mindful of credit card surcharges or foreign transaction fees if purchasing from an overseas retailer

 - Remain aware of your credit card balance at all times

 - Have a credit card repayment plan and always aim to pay off your balance in full each month

-- Start buying early so that you don't have all the costs in December and so you can make use of sales when they come
+- Start buying early so that you don't incur all the costs in December and so you can take advantage of sales when they come

 What kind of credit card use should I avoid over Christmas?

 How do I manage my Christmas credit card purchases?

 Keep track of your repayments.
 When you miss a repayment or regularly make your repayments late, you are travelling down the slippery slope to uncontrollable Christmas credit card debt.
 Missed repayments have a snowball effect, because when you miss a repayment you are charged a late fee and the late fee is added to your balance.
 Your balance then increases, interest is charged on your balance including your fees so your interest charges increase and you need to pay more each month just to beat the compounding interest, let alone repay your principal balance.

 The golden rules to managing your Christmas purchases